daftsoftware/DaftMover/README.md

 **Supports Unreal Engine 5.5**

 **!
-Main is not currently stable, use with extreme caution.
+Main is not currently stable, use at your own peril.
 For stable version, use the FGMovement branch !**

 Custom implementation ontop of Mover.